jaideepdeyz/ReliantPayV2/README.md

 - php artisan migrate:fresh
 - php artisan db:seed
 - ** No need to follow TODO for Affiliates below
+- *** DB Seeding will take time as there are many records in CSV

 <!-- # TODO for Affilates
 - php artisan migrate